 Born in England, Dr. Beardsley-Hardy holds UK, Finnish and US citizenships.
 She and her husband Dr. Frank Hardy have a daughter and two grandchildren.
 Her special interests include mushroom hunting, cross-country skiing and music.

-Liaison for higher education and advisor to the South Pacific Division, the Southern Africa-Indian Ocean Division, the Southern Asia Division, the Southern Asia-Pacific Division, and the West Central-Africa Division; and editor, College and University Dialogue.
+Liaison for higher education and advisor to the Southern Africa-Indian Ocean Division, the Southern Asia-Pacific Division, and the West-Central Africa Division

 Julian Melgosa, PhD

-Liaison for higher education and advisor to the North American Division, the South American Division, the Euro-Asia Division, and the Trans-European Division; and Associate Editor, The Journal of Adventist Education (International Editions).
+Liaison for higher education and advisor to the North American Division, the South American Division, the Northern Asia-Pacific Division, the Trans-European Division, and the Middle East and North Africa Union Mission

 Dr. Julian Melgosa was born in Spain and graduated with a bachelor’s degree with majors in education and psychology from the University of Madrid (Spain).
 He earned an MA in psychology from the same institution and a PhD in Educational Psychology from Andrews University (USA).
 Dr. Melgosa is a Chartered Psychologist and an Associate Fellow of the British Psychological Society.
 He is a prolific author in the area of emotional and mental health for professional and semi-popular press publications, including widely spread books such as Less Stress and Positive Mind and Adult Bible Study Guide—Jesus Wept: The Bible and Human Emotions, that was used in every Seventh-day Adventist Church Sabbath School class around the world.